acrolinx/acrolinx-coding-guidance/topics/test-sidebar.md

 ##### (11) Replace Leaves Surrounding Words as They're

-This test checks if a replacement doesn't replace text that is around the text that has been replaced.
+This test checks if a replacement doesn't replace the text that is around the text that has been replaced.

 ##### (12) Replace second Then First Word

-A simple replacement from end to start (simple because on second replacement the first offsets are still valid).
+A simple replacement from end to start (simple because on the second replacement the first offsets are still valid).

 ##### (13) Replace First and Then second Word